Aerobird98/flow/README.md

 ## Usage

-Use the buttons in the tools section at the top of Flow (the app) or use _keyboard_ sortcuts listed in the table below to toggle _mark-style_ formating like **Bold** and _Italic_ or _block-style_ formating like Paragraphs, Heading types and Aligning.
+Use the buttons in the tools section at the top of Flow or use _keyboard_ sortcuts listed in the table below to toggle _mark-style_ formating like **Bold** and _Italic_ or _block-style_ formating like Paragraphs, Heading types and Aligning.

 | Shortcut          | Description                             |
 | ----------------- | --------------------------------------- |